gvwilson/thirdbit/_posts/2019/2019-04-21-contrarians.md

 and how [standardized tests are slanted to produce the results that the powerful are comfortable with][testing].
-If you're in a room full of progressives, though, your need for attention compels you to be the one saying, "Well, actually..." and then (regretfully—always regretfully) explaining that yes, some truths might be unpopular and difficult to face, but...
+If you're in a room full of progressives, though, your need for attention compels you to be the one saying, "Well, actually…" and then (regretfully—always regretfully) explaining that yes, some truths might be unpopular and difficult to face, but…
 You're the mirror image of Hoffer's [true believer][true-believer]: instead of needing a cause to believe in, you need something to *disbelieve*,